HarishHary/blink/docs/internals/plugin-runtime.md

 ## Readiness

 The runtime admits work only when its expected projection generation is ready and committed, the desired-state barrier is idle, and the application is running.

-The supervisor is ready only when projection and catalog generations/revisions agree, catalog is ready, projection is routable, and it is not draining.
+The supervisor is ready only when projection and catalog generations/revisions agree, catalog and projection are routable, and it is not draining.
+Catalog routability rather than catalog readiness is deliberate: one dead plugin must not withhold state from callers invoking the healthy ones, and per-call admission rejects the dead route with `ErrPluginUnavailable` anyway.
 During a transition/drain or when projection/catalog is missing, runtime availability is unavailable; it is degraded when dependencies exist but are not all ready.
 Component readiness below contributes to this operational/composite state rather than defining extra lifecycle constants.

 ## Plugin Application